 You can also think of the experience like how your body reacts when you start to workout.
 You can expect sweat, your skin might turn a bit red or flushed, and you might experience chills after your hot flash goes away.

 Most hot flashes are due to hormone changes related to peri/menopause.
 Mayo Clinic explains, “most research suggests that hot flashes occur when decreased estrogen levels cause your body’s thermostat (hypothalamus) to become more sensitive to slight changes in body temperature.
 When the hypothalamus thinks your body is too warm, it starts a chain of events (a.k.a. a hot flash) to cool you down.”

 Night sweats aren’t only a peri/menopause symptom

 But if you aren’t having other symptoms from peri/menopause (like vaginal dryness, irregular periods, or weight gain to name a few), something else might be causing your night sweats — something you should discuss with your doctor.

 - Fever: If you have a fever, your body is fighting infection, so you might be experiencing sweating and chills.
 Sweating while you have a fever is a sign that your body is trying to bring your temperature back down.

 - Stress/Anxiety: Our stress hormones can affect our body temperature.
 When you are anxious or scared, your heart starts to beat faster, which leads to sweating.
 If you are experiencing stress/anxiety try stress-relieving activities like yoga or meet with a psychologist to talk things through.

 - Thyroid issues: Did you know that your thyroid gland is involved in your body temperature?
 It regulates heat production.
 Producing too much thyroid hormone can cause excessive sweating, though not specifically at night.

 - Specific foods: Eating carbs, sugar, or alcohol can make your glucose spike which can lead to your body producing excess adrenaline, causing you to sweat.

 - Your meds: Medicines you might be taking for pain, osteoporosis, depression, anxiety, or thyroid issues can cause night sweats.
-You should consult your doctor before you take the meds to know what side effects you might experience.
+Consult your doctor before you take the meds to know what side effects you might experience.